AhmadSaman/better-github/README.md

 ## ⚠️ Assumptions

-Deployed link is using owners generated github token, to see your personal information use your generated github token.
+Deployed link is using owners generated github token, To see your personal information clone the project and use your generated github token.

 ## 👽 Features